closebang/data-grid/README.md

-Procent grid optimized to change columnswidth with javascript
+Procent grid optimized to change columns width with javascript